MonkWho/pfatt/README.md

 There are a few other methods to accomplish true bridge mode, so be sure to see what easiest for you.
 True Bridge Mode is also possible in a Linux via ebtables or using hardware with a VLAN swap trick.
 For me, I was not using a Linux-based router and the VLAN swap did not seem to work for me.

-While many AT&T residential gateways offer something called _IP Passthrough_, it does not provide the same advantages of a true bridge mode.
-For example, the NAT table is still managed by the gateway, which is limited to a measly 8192 sessions (although it becomes unstable at even 60% capacity).

 The netgraph method will allow you to fully utilize your own router and fully bypass your residential gateway.
 It survives reboots, re-authentications, IPv6, and new DHCP leases.

 # How it Works